MarcoBonato2007/QuoteLike/README.md

 ### App check setup
 If you don't want to use app check, remove the package and remove the line  ```await FirebaseAppCheck.instance.activate(androidProvider: AndroidProvider.debug);```  from main.dart.

 Otherwise, please set up app check in the Firebase console.
-Remember: if you want to launch the project, remember to input the debug token generated (this will show up in the debug console) into your appcheck debug tpkens in the firebase console.
+Remember: if you want to launch the project, input your debug token (this will show up in the debug console) into your appcheck debug tokens in the firebase console.

 ### Firestore setup
 There are only 3 collections: quotes, suggestions and users.